patrickfenn/mac_activity_monitor/README.md

 ...

-➜  install/cli
+➜  install/activity

 16 hours, 22 minutes

 --

 Only tested on latest mac version (mbp m2).
+For easier use, you can do:

+chmod +x install/activity

+sudo mv install/activity /usr/local/bin

+And then it will be available in your path.